See the general information page for rates assessment information and work your rates fund.

 We invoice annually, with rate accounts being mailed during the month of September.
 Unless on an agreed payment arrangement with us, the due date for payment is the last business day of October.

 Yes.
-There are a number of different payment options outlined on the back of your rates invoice.
+There are a number of different payment options.

 The information has come from existing information held by local district or city councils.

 + What does the general rate pay for?

 The general rate is applied on a "capital value basis".
 It covers the cost of those parts of any activities of 'public benefit' where no other direct source of revenue is identified.

 The general rate funds work in a number of activity areas, including:

 A uniform annual general charge (UAGC) is a flat charge, per property, for a particular service or activity.
 Everyone pays the same amount.

 We apply our UAGC to services that are related to people rather than property - so the charge does not change when property values increase.
 For example, our navigation and road safety work is paid for largely through the UAGC.